t20e/AI_projects_and_res/object_detection/yolo_v1_taco/README.md

 * The **X** and **Y** values are the coordinates of the **mid-point** of the bounding box **relative** to the entire image, later we will **process** the dataset and make the **X** and **Y** coordinates **relative** to the **cell** its in.

+    Note: 416p is from the dataset, we resize to 448x448, below is an example.
     X coord= 63%, img_width  = 416p, 63% of 416p = **262 pixels**.
     Y coord= 80%, img_height = 416p, 80% of 416p = **333 pixels**.
     X,Y location is at 262 x 333 pixels on the image.

 * The **weight** and **height** are fractions of full image width/height and represent the size of that bounding box compared to the entire image.

+    Note: 416p is from the dataset, we resize to 448x448, below is an example.
     W coord = 16%, img_width = 416p, 16% of 416p = **67 pixels**.
     H coord = 13%, img_height = 416p, 13% of 416p = **54 pixels**.
     The bounding boxes width is 67 pixels long and 54 pixels tall.

-**Notes from the dataset publisher:**
+#### Notes From The Dataset Publisher:

-The dataset includes 6004 images.
+- The dataset includes 6004 images.
 Litter bounding boxes are annotated in YOLOv8 format.

-The following pre-processing was applied to each image:
+- The following pre-processing was applied to each image:

     * Auto-orientation of pixel data (with EXIF-orientation stripping)
     * Resize to 416x416 (Stretch)

-The following augmentation was applied to create 2 versions of each source image:
+- The following augmentation was applied to create 2 versions of each source image:

-* 50% probability of horizontal flip
+    * 50% probability of horizontal flip.
-* 50% probability of vertical flip
+    * 50% probability of vertical flip.
-* Equal probability of one of the following 90-degree rotations: none, clockwise, upside-down
+    * Equal probability of one of the following 90-degree rotations: none, clockwise, upside-down.
+- Image count:

-train: contains 4200 images
+    * train: contains 4200 images.
-val: contains 1704 images
+    * val: contains 1704 images.
-test: contains 100 images
+    * test: contains 100 images.

 ## How To Structure Dataset To Train Model